-Rev. Theresa Brion, Rev. Dan Duggan, Liz Pomerleau, Clinical Pastoral Education Chaplain Residents, and Chaplain Interns are available for pastoral care for residents, Priority Club and Goodwin House At Home members, staff, and families.
+Rev. Theresa Brion, Liz Pomerleau, Clinical Pastoral Education Chaplain Residents, and Chaplain Interns are available for pastoral care for residents, Priority Club and Goodwin House At Home members, staff, and families.

 Rev. Theresa M. Brion